You want smart political talk without the meltdowns?

 History has never been kind to those who've sided with voter suppression over voters' rights.

-And it'll be even less kind for those who side with election subversion.
+And let me even be less kind for those who side with election subversion.

 So I ask every elected official in America, how do you want to be remembered?

-Do you want to be the side, the side of Dr. King or George Wallace?
+Do you want to be on the side of Dr. King or George Wallace?

 Do you want to be the side of John Lewis or Bull Connor?